The pod launches the OBLV Client as a binary.

 Detailed Steps of the Flows

-After OBLV CLI receives a response with a success status for the health check, it goes through the validation process, where it validates the enclave based on the following details:
+After OBLV Client receives a response with a success status for the health check, it goes through the validation process, where it validates the enclave based on the following details:

 Currently, the validation process involves comparing the string values in the Attestation response with those in the user-provided config file.
 However, it can be validated by retrieving the Docker digests from the container registry and calculating the hashes for the required config on the user's end.